javidahmed64592/cyber-query-ai/release/readme.txt

    - This makes these files easily accessible for configuration and reference.

 5. **Create API Executable**:
-   - Generates a bash script named `cyber-query-ai` that sets the `CYBER_QUERY_AI_ROOT_DIR` environment variable and runs the main application.
+   - Generates a bash script named `cyber-query-ai` that runs the main application.
    - Makes the script executable with `chmod +x`.

 6. **Create Uninstall Script**: